computationalmystic/project4-group2/sfrh6-2.md

 ## Here is a starting list of some of the classes that would be implemented in this system

 #### For the Entity Relationship Diagram

         > Databases to hold the system's users, the assignments created, and submissions

         > Create stored procedure for notifying students when an assignment has been graded

         > Create stored procedure for notifying students and TAs when a change has been made to a course or assignment

         > Create a stored procedure for notifying students and TAs when an assignment has been created

-	> A configured web server
+        > Need a web server

         > UI for users to login and logout

         > UI for professors to add, delete, edit assignments and courses

         > UI for professors and TAs to search students

         > UI for admins to delete and add professors to the database

         > UI for admins to search users within the database

         > UI for TAs to grade assignments

         > UI for students to submit assignments

         > UI for students, professors, and TAs to view assignments

 ### 1. **User class**

-##### _Class fields_(add field types)
+###### _Class fields_

 * firstName : string